-BEFORE YOU PROCEED
+- BEFORE YOU PROCEED

-- SAFETY PRECAUTIONS
+- 4 SAFETY

+PRECAUTIONS

-- TOOLS, SUPPLIES.
-AND REQUIRED EQUIPMENT
+- 7 TOOLS, SUPPLIES, AND REQUIRED EQUIPMENT

-- ANATOMY OF THE BIGFOOT
+- 8 ANATOMY OF THE BIGFOOT

-- QUICK START: GETTING UP TO SPEED
+- 9 QUICK START: GETTING UP TO SPEED

-- 1 THE TRAXXAS TO 2.4GHZ RADIO SYSTEM
+- THE TRAXXAS

+TQ 2.4GHZ RADIO

+SYSTEM

-- 19 ADJUSTING THE ELECTRONIC SPEED CONTROL
+- 19 ADJUSTING THE

+ELECTRONIC SPEED

+CONTROL

-- DRIVING YOUR MODEL
+- 22 DRIVING YOUR MODEL

 - 25 ADJUSTING YOUR MODEL

 - 27 MAINTAINING YOUR MODEL

 Thank you for purchasing the Bigfoot® Monster Truck by Traxxas.
 This officially licensed replica captures the aggressive stance and tall, drive-over-anything ground clearance of its full-size counterpart.
-Based on the best-selling Stampede, the Bigfoot is built for highspeed action and all-terrain fun and features a powerful Titan[®] 12T 550 motor, waterproof electronics, long-travel suspension, and a smooth XL-5 electronic speed control.
-The new wheels and tires feature realistic tread patterns and rubber compounds for long life and superb driving.
-Even innovative technology from our top-ofthe-line Revo[®] has found its way into the Bigfoot in the form of the patent-pending Torque-Control[TM] slipper.
+Based on the best-selling Stampede, the Bigfoot is built for high-speed action and all-terrain fun and features a powerful Titan® 12T 550 motor, waterproof electronics, long-travel suspension, and a smooth XL-5 electronic speed control.
+The factory-installed heavy duty suspension components add next-level durability and the clipless body maximizes convenience.
+The wheels and tires feature realistic tread patterns and rubber compounds for long life and superb driving.

 This manual contains the instructions you will need to operate, and maintain your model so that you can enjoy it for years to come.
-We want you to feel confident that you own one of the bestperforming models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
+We want you to feel confident that you own one of the best-performing models in the market and that it is backed by a team of professionals who aim to provide the highest level of factory support possible.
 Traxxas models are about experiencing total performance and satisfaction, not just with your model, but also with the company that stands behind it.